This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read our disclosure policy.

 Description

 If you need a delicious, comforting, creamy, dumpling soup, Knoephla Soup is right up your alley.
-This German dish is very popular in some regions of the upper midwest and when you try it, you will know why.
+This German-Russian dish is especially popular in parts of the Upper Midwest, and when you try it, you will know why.

 Ingredients